 Caring for orchids may not be as “cut and dry” as we believe, here’s what they need to keep blooming brilliantly:

 - Water your orchid when the roots are visibly dry

 - Soak the roots with room temperature water until they appear saturated and green

 - Drain your orchid as thoroughly as possible

 - Have patience with re-flowering, orchids may take up to 9 months before they bloom again

 - Make sure they get plenty of indirect sunlight, close enough to a window to generate food, but not where they’ll get cooked by the sun

 - Spray the air, not the plant.
 If you feel your orchid benefits from humid air, moisten its environment rather than the plant itself.
 They pull the moisture from the air, soaking it may not accomplish what you hope.

 You get a ton of advice when you mention your orchid isn’t doing well.
-The ice cube, adding cinnamon for fungus, over-watering, over-pruning, too much sun exposure, they’re all easy answers and often easy mistakes we make caring for orchids.
-The fundamentals for taking care of an orchid come down to three things: efficient watering, good drainage, and temperate environment.
+The ice cube, adding cinnamon for fungus, over-watering, over-pruning, too much sun exposure, they’re all easy answers and often easy mistakes we make caring for cut orchids.
+The fundamentals for taking care of an orchid come down to three things: efficient watering, good drainage, and a temperate environment.

 Best Lighting for Orchids